NPLPackages/paracraft/script/apps/Aries/Creator/Game/ParacraftFilters.md

 ```

 ## List of Paracraft Filters
-This givens an overview of filters in paracraft.
+This gives an overview of filters in paracraft.
 Please search the source code of paracraft for how to use these filters.

 - block related:
   - "block_type", xmlRoot: for registering new item type